Maidstone (film)

 Maidstone is a 1970 American independent drama film written, produced and directed by Norman Mailer.
 It stars Mailer, Rip Torn and Ultra Violet.
-The film concerns famous film director Norman Kingsley, who runs for president while a group of friends, relatives, employees and lobbyists gather to discuss possible assassination plots against him.
-While producing his latest film about a brothel, Kingsley's brother Raoul continues to cling to him for his money.

-The film's title refers to a private country club in East Hampton, New York.
-Critical reviews were generally negative.
+The film focuses on a famous film director Norman Kingsley, who runs for president while a group of friends, relatives, employees and lobbyists gather to discuss possible assassination plots against him.
+The title refers to a private country club in East Hampton, New York.